balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 building a syncing mechanism is not only time and cost consuming, but also adds a layer of complexity to our architecture.
 This mechanism is code we will have to write and maintain.
-Not only that, no such mechanism is fool-proof, and if we happen to end with missing records, debugging can be a pain.
+Not only that, no such mechanism is fool-proof, and if we happen to end up with missing records, debugging can be a pain.

 Once again, services based architecture eradicates this completely.
 We end up with an architecture that is simpler and easier to maintain in